Downtown DSM Stands as a Great Entertainment Destination

 I operate multiple restaurants in the Central Business District and the Gateway Market in the Sherman Hill neighborhood.

-How long have you been a part of the Downtown Board?
 What are your favorite Downtown DSM attractions (Botanical Garden, Science Center, Sculpture Park, etc.) and why?

 You will need to check my tenure.
 I don’t remember!
 I am a big fan of the John and Mary Pappajohn Sculpture Park.
 I love the way it brings all different types of people together in an outdoor, invigorating environment.
 The Greater Des Moines Botanical Gardens have been getting better and better.
 Sitting on the Trellis patio by the pond and watching the river flow is a great experience.
 The outdoor gardens are great to wander.

 What are some of your favorite Downtown DSM restaurants?

 Lucca, Open Sesame, Olympic Flame, RoCA, Pho Real Kitchen & Bar.
 Not to mention Bubba, Malo, Django, Zombie Burger and Gateway Market!